OpenTechStrategies/librehq-wikis/ansible/README.md

 ## Encrypt secrets

-However, you'll most likely need to encrypt some secrets.
+Most likely, you'll need to encrypt some secrets.
 For example, in this playbook we encrypt the database password.

 A best practice is to create an Ansible Vault file with all sensitive variables and use `ansible-vault encrypt` to encrypt the file.
 You can